 7.3D Reference sensitivity for UL MIMO

-For UE with two transmitter antenna connectors in closed-loop spatial multiplexing scheme, the minimum requirements specified in clause 7.3 shall be met with the UL MIMO configurations described in clause 6.2D.1 and the reference measurement channels as specified in Annexes A.2.2 and A.2.3 for CP-OFDM waveforms shall apply.
+For UE with two transmitter antenna connectors in closed-loop spatial multiplexing scheme, the minimum requirements specified in clause 7.3 shall be met with the UL MIMO configurations described in clause 6.2D.1 and the reference measurement channels as specified in Annex A.2.2 for CP-OFDM waveforms shall apply.
 For UL MIMO, the parameter PUMAX is the total transmitter power over the two transmits power over the two transmit antenna connectors.

 < Unchanged sections omitted >